dongma0a/academic-profile/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of University
+- name: University of Cambridge
   url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)